-Indigenous Group Comment or Concern Summary of Proponent's Response Agency Response outside of engagement to gather input.
-Another is the establishment of the EAC.
-The Proponent will continue to involve Indigenous groups in additional monitoring within the Project area.
-This will be achieved by the implementation activities of the EAC, on a consensus-based approach with participating communities.
-The established terms of reference for the EAC and anticipates this committee would have a role in finalizing the Environmental Management Program plans prior to construction, as well as act as an avenue to share information and discuss project- related concerns, and to recommend plan modifications if required.
+Indigenous Group Comment or Concern Summary of Proponent's Response Agency Response Group approach with participating communities.
+The established terms of reference for the EAC and anticipates this committee would have a role in finalizing the Environmental Management Program plans prior to construction, as well as act as an avenue to share information and discuss project-related concerns, and to recommend plan modifications if required.
 As stated in the Terms of Reference for the EAC distributed to local communities on April 24, 2023, participation in the EAC is at the discretion of the Indigenous group.
 Participation in the EAC does not signify acceptance or approval of the Project by an Indigenous group and an Indigenous group may withdraw from the EAC at any time by advising the Secretariat in writing.
-17 Fisher River Cree Nation, Hollow Water First Nation, Interlake Reserves Tribal Council, Lake St. Martin First Nation, Norway House Cree Nation, Peguis First Nation, Pinaymootang Concerns regarding lack of detail provided in the Proponent's assessment of changes to the atmospheric environment, including baseline information, effects analysis, mitigation, The proposed air quality monitoring plan includes trigger levels, and adaptive management actions and the Dust Control Plan.
+17 Fisher River Cree Nation, Hollow Water First Nation, Interlake Reserves Tribal Council, Lake St. Martin First Nation, Peguis First Nation, Pinaymootang First Nation, Poplar River First Nation, Sagkeeng Anicinabe First Nation, Sandy Bay Ojibway First Nation Concerns regarding lack of detail provided in the Proponent's assessment of changes to the atmospheric environment, including baseline information, effects analysis, mitigation, monitoring, and follow-up.
+The proposed air quality monitoring plan includes trigger levels, and adaptive management actions and the Dust Control Plan.
 During Project construction, contractors will rely upon both visual and ambient air quality (particulate matter) monitoring methods to evaluate impacts on air quality and adapt mitigation.
-The Proponent indicated that they have developed a Complaint Resolution Process to address project-related construction and operation complaints, The Agency understands that prior to construction, a follow-up program will be developed in consultation with Indigenous groups and Health Canada, a follow-up program to verify the accuracy of the environmental assessment as it pertains to adverse environmental effects of changes to air quality, noise and vibration as well as a Complaint Resolution Process will also be implemented to address project-related concerns during construction.
+The Proponent indicated that they have developed a Complaint Resolution Process to address project-related construction and operation complaints, including those for the acoustic environment.
+Residential involvement in the development of noise mitigation measures at specific affected receptors will occur during the complaint investigation.
+The Agency understands that prior to construction, a follow-up program will be developed in consultation with Indigenous groups and Health Canada, a follow-up program to verify the accuracy of the environmental assessment as it pertains to adverse environmental effects of changes to air quality, noise and vibration as well as a Complaint Resolution Process will also be implemented to address project-related concerns during construction.